Xena,

 second dimension, not the third of actual people.
 There are moments Nyx garners the reader’s understanding

-(the denouement perhaps the strongest point), but the extreme inclusion of pulp
+(the denouement perhaps the strongest), but the extreme inclusion of pulp

-devices and violence fails to serve a story with believable commentary on being
+devices and violence fails to serve the story with believable commentary on being

 human or to be in dialogue with anything beyond oh, another kick-ass heroine